The Sculptor's Funeral: Plot summary

 In the fictional small town of Sand City, Kansas, the body of Harvey Merrick, a famed sculptor, is brought back to his parents' house.
 Only Jim Laird, Harvey's old friend, and Henry Steavens, his student, have any real emotion.
-While the mother cries out in overdone and insincere grief, Steavens and Laird talk, and we learn Laird never made it out of the town.
+While the mother cries out in exaggerated and insincere grief, Steavens and Laird talk, and we learn that Laird never made it out of the town.
 Later, the mother, showing her cruelty, yells at her maid for forgetting to do the salad dressing.
-As the men sit up with the body, they moralize and criticize the deceased.
-This angers Laird, who comes into the room and points out how each of them are guilty, then exposing the corruption of their towns' leaders and how much they had hated Harvey.
+As the men sit by the body, they moralize and criticize the deceased.
+This angers Laird, who comes into the room and points out how each of them are guilty, before exposing the corruption of their town's leaders and how much they had hated Harvey.
 The next day, Laird, who is disgusted with himself for never having found a life elsewhere as Harvey had done, is too drunk to attend the funeral.
 The story ends with the notation that Laird dies of a cold shortly thereafter.